sanjanasp/PaymentGroupApp/README.md

 ### **Phase 4: Task 3**

-* There is duplication in some parts of the PaymentGroupDemo.
-If I had more time, I would extract methods, and call those methods inside the original method.
+* If I had more time, I would make the PaymentApp and PaymentGroupDemo classes in the UI package more cohesive.